-Gap There is no data on private PK-12 school students in the MLDS and publicly-funded nonpublic student data is limited.
+Gap There is no data on private PK-12 school students in the MLDS and publicly-funded nonpublic student data is limited. nonpublic student data is ilmited.
 Reason Maryland private schools voluntarily provide aggregate school enrollment counts annually.
 No student level data is collected from private schools.
 Without student level data, there is no meaningful data for the MLDS.
-In the 2019-2020 school year, MSDE reported 882,538 3 public school students and 132,620 4 non-public school students.
+In the 2019-2020 school year, MSDE reported 882,538 3 public school students and132,620 4 non-public school students.
 Publicly-funded nonpublic schools are reported in the September Attendance file with an entry and exit date.